ywen/pivotal_to_pdf/README.md

 ## Formatters

-From the version 1.2, The gem supports alternative formatter other the default one.
+From the version 1.2, The gem supports alternative formatter other than the default one.
 In the ```.pivotal.yml``` file, if you define a key like

 ```yaml